cocos/cocos-docs/en/physics/physics-raycast.md

 - `hitNormal`: the normal of the face where the hit point is located (in the world coordinate)

 Related test cases can be found in the [GitHub repo](https://github.com/cocos-creator/example-3d/blob/v3.7/physics-3d/assets/cases/scenes/csae-physics-raycast.scene).

+If you want to cast other types of geometry, please refer to [Geometry Cast Detection](./physics-sweep.md).